paulveillard/cybersecurity-pki/PKI-Architecture.md

 ### `5.3 - PKI Architecture #3: Managed PKI (mPKI or PKI-as-a-Service)`
 Remember the 2009 phrase “There’s an App for That”?
 Well, the same can be said for the security services that you can outsource to experienced third-party providers, including the day-to-day management of your organization’s public key infrastructure.
 This is where a managed PKI service provider can make your work life a whole lot easier.

+Several reputable CAs and PKI vendors offer what’s known within the industry as “PKI-as-a-service.”
+An mPKI provider is a third party that handles everything from setting up and rolling out your organization’s private CA to supporting it in the long run.
+They use their internal resources to facilitate this process.

+Because this is what they eat, sleep, and breathe PKI all day, every day, they’re intimately familiar with all of the ins-and-outs of PKI that your team is unlikely to know or think about.
+They’re also very familiar with many of the issues you might face when setting up your PKI — and they have processes, procedures and policies in place to help mitigate them.

+But what does this look like in terms of PKI architecture?
+We’re glad you asked.
+Let’s take the basic private PKI architecture graphic we shared earlier and update it to reflect changes relating to managed PKI: